prunkdump/GNUVario/_tutorials/under.md

 description: Soldering backside components
 ---

-Take the 1M and the 270k resistors.
-And bend the tips as close as possible of the resistor's body.
+Take the 1M and the 270k resistors and bend the tips as close as possible of the resistor's body.
 {% include tutoimg.md name="IMG_6412.JPG" %}
 {% include tutoimg.md name="IMG_6413.JPG" %}

 You need to cut the pins just under the resistor's bottom.
-The pin need to be enough long to enter the PCB holes but not too much to not pass through the PCB.
+The pins need to be long enough to enter the PCB holes but not too much to not pass through the PCB.
 {% include tutoimg.md name="IMG_6414.JPG" %}
 {% include tutoimg.md name="IMG_6415.JPG" %}
 {% include tutoimg.md name="IMG_6416.JPG" %}